nocksock/devenv-raylib-starter/README.md

-# Raylib Starter with Devenv
+# Devenv Starter for Raylib

 Currently only configured for macOS, but adjusting for linux should be trivial.
 PRs welcome.